-In The International, even though the CEO of the corrupt International Bank of Business and Credit is killed, the protagonists lose their only lead with his death and are unable to bring down the corrupt bank.
+The International: Even though the CEO of the corrupt International Bank of Business and Credit is killed, the protagonists lose their only lead with his death and are unable to bring down the corrupt bank.
 In the credits, it's implied that the bank continues to run successfully despite the death of its CEO.

-Lampshaded in Last Action Hero when the bad guy kills a random person in the street and realises that there are no police to stop him.
+Last Action Hero: Lampshaded when the bad guy kills a random person in the street and realises that there are no police to stop him.
 For an actual example, the robber at the beginning, who admittedly lets Daniel free himself and leaves in exasperation when it turns out the house has almost nothing worth stealing.

-The Frank Oz version of Little Shop of Horrors features Seymour, who ends up getting away with killing two people through inaction and gets a happy ending.
+Little Shop of Horrors: The Frank Oz version features Seymour, who ends up getting away with killing two people through inaction and gets a happy ending.
 The sympathetic nature of the character, and the fact that Seymour is not as directly responsible for the deaths as in the original play, makes it much more acceptable than many of the examples on this page.
 The pre-Executive Meddling ending used the play's The Bad Guy Wins version of the trope, where Audrey II was the Karma Houdini.

-Little Sweetheart gives us Thelma.
-For a nine year old who tricked the police, blackmailed and robbed two people, got one killed by the police to shut him up, tried to kill her only friend and blackmailed her brother, she gets ice cream.
+Little Sweetheart: For a nine year old who tricked the police, blackmailed and robbed two people, got one killed by the police to shut him up, tried to kill her only friend and blackmailed her brother, Thelma gets ice cream.

-Subverted with Joe Bomposa from Love And Bullets.
+Love And Bullets: Subverted with Joe Bomposa.
 When Detective Charlie Congers is taken off the case for leaving a trail of bodies in Switzerland and letting a key witness get killed, it looks as though Bomposa's going to get off scot free.
 Then Congers takes matters into his own hands, first by using a Jack Bauer Interrogation Technique on his accountant, Louis Monk, while Monk's in the pool and then by dropping off a casket supposedly containing the remains of the key witness while disguised as a hearse driver.
 Unknown to Bomposa and his men, the casket is booby-trapped, and everyone within its immediate vicinity is blown to bits as Congers drives away.